cazaresb/Software_Testing_Agent/README.md

 * This agent was created with VSCode's CoPilot chat feature in mind.
 You must use VSCode for the base implementation.
 * Add your own repo, or test using the codebase included in the repo at Software_Testing_Agent/codebase.
 ### Working w/ your own Java codebase

+**Requirements**
+* Java codebase.
+* The codebase must be a Maven project.
+* The codebase must be configured to produce Jacoco reports.
+* The codebase must have Junit plugin

 You can add your own Java codebase by changing the hardcoded .yml file in .github/workflows.

 The .yml file currently defaults to this codebase.
 Change it to your repo's path name or simply its name if inserted as: Software_Testing_Agent/"YourRepoName".